Thor: Ragnarok: Music

 By August 2016, Mark Mothersbaugh was hired to score the film.
 The synthesized score is influenced by the work of Jean-Michel Jarre.
 Waititi stated he would have asked the band Queen to work on the soundtrack for the film if their lead singer Freddie Mercury was still alive, because the film is "a cool, bold, colorful cosmic adventure" which would have suited the "feel" of the band.
 Additional music featured in the film include "Immigrant Song" by Led Zeppelin and "Pure Imagination" from the film Willy Wonka & the Chocolate Factory (1971).
-Patrick Doyle's themes from Thor and Brian Tyler's themes from The Dark World and Avengers: Age of Ultron, as well as Joe Harnell's "The Lonely Man" theme from The Incredible Hulk series, are also used in the film.
+Patrick Doyle's themes from Thor and Brian Tyler's themes from The Dark World and Age of Ultron, as well as Joe Harnell's "The Lonely Man" theme from the television series The Incredible Hulk (1977–1982), are also used in the film.
 Hollywood Records released the film's soundtrack digitally on October 20, 2017, and physically on November 10, 2017.